bgopikrishna/content/blog/getting-started-with-webpack.md

 Even though these tools use webpack under the hood, they abstract most of the configuration for you.

-But In some cases, you might have to customise the configuration based on the app you’re developing or the features you want.
+But Sometimes, you might have to customize the configuration of the app you're developing.
 So it's better to understand how things work under the hood.

 The first part of this tutorial covers basic webpack concepts.
-In the second part, we’ll be building a simple application with all the things we learned.
+In the second part, we'll be building a simple application with everything we learned.

 ## What is webpack?